madison-nicole/kentucky-fried-showdown/README.md

 using the converter by [Leopard](https://leopardjs.com/)--with minor code editing.
 The game runs much faster in JavaScript if you'd prefer to play this version.

+'Kentucky Fried Showdown in Scratch' is a file of the Scratch project.

 ## Game Instructions
 - Press the green flag to reset.